-The Faster, Easier Way to Manage KPIs in 2021 Using Reporting Software
+The Faster, Easier Way to Manage KPIs Using Reporting Software

 The budgeting and reporting software experts at Solver are here to help, with this quick guide to planning, monitoring, and managing your corporate KPIs.

-To organize this guide clearly, we shall start from the beginning of the KPI planning process, but feel free to skip forward to Steps 5 and 6 to learn the monitoring steps if you are pressed for time or already have your KPIs in place for 2021.
+To organize this guide clearly, we shall start from the beginning of the KPI planning process, but feel free to skip forward to Steps 5 and 6 to learn the monitoring steps if you are pressed for time or already have your KPIs in place.

 An Overview of the Corporate KPI Planning Process Using Reporting Software